 Quinnipiac University

-The School of Computing and Engineering is built upon an academic culture of doing, and students here love what they do.
+The School of Computing & Engineering is built upon an academic culture of doing, and students here love what they do.
 In addition to preparing themselves for rewarding careers, they have the opportunity to use their knowledge and hands-on expertise to improve communities and educate younger generations both at home and around the world.
 Private employers – from major defense contractors to software startups – have sponsored Senior Projects where teams of students work on real-world solutions.
 Further, work with nonprofit organizations, such as Habitat for Humanity, offer engineering students a way to use their skills to aid displaced families.

 Senior Design Project

-Before graduating from the School of Computing and Engineering, every student is required to complete a Senior Design Project.
+Before graduating from the School of Computing & Engineering, every student is required to complete a Senior Design Project.
 This culmination of their time at Quinnipiac incorporates real clients and problems and simulates a project that they might encounter the first day on the job.
 Please contact John Bau, director of career development, to start the conversation about how your company can benefit from sponsoring a Senior Design team to tackle a project from your organization.

 Learn more about Projects Day

-Student Spotlight: Computing and Engineering
+Student Spotlight: Computing & Engineering

 Hephzibah Rajan headshot